quarto-examples/quarto-business-report/README.md

 ### Steps

-- Starting from a standard HTML document
+- Starting from a standard HTML document ([See example file at this step](https://github.com/quarto-examples/quarto-business-report/blob/v1/tracker-report.qmd))

-- Adding some Quarto specific features to improve it
+- Adding some Quarto specific features to improve it (([See example file at this step](https://github.com/quarto-examples/quarto-business-report/blob/v2/tracker-report.qmd)))

+- Customizing styling to move from default (([See example file at this step](https://github.com/quarto-examples/quarto-business-report/blob/v3/tracker-report.qmd)))

-- Styling to match some style guide
+- Styling more to match a style guide (([See example file at this step](https://github.com/quarto-examples/quarto-business-report/blob/v4/tracker-report.qmd)))

 - Publishing and sharing results

-- Customizing some scheduled email updates
+- Customizing some scheduled email updates (([See example file at this step](https://github.com/quarto-examples/quarto-business-report/blob/v5/tracker-report.qmd)))

 ## Useful Related Resources